gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 we have to make sure those AMs are complete before parent tasks create child tasks (including for on-statements) and before tasks terminate.
-To achieve this, just before initiating AMs for on-statements and just before tasks terminate we something like an AM "fence": we send "fast" blocking no-op AMs to every node we've targeted with a nonfetching atomic operation AM since the last blocking AM to that same node.
+To achieve this, just before initiating AMs for on-statements and just before tasks terminate we do an AM-mediated "fence": we send "fast" blocking no-op AMs to every node we've targeted with a nonfetching atomic operation AM since the last blocking AM to that same node.
 With send-after-send ordering and a single AM handler at each node, once we